robhagemans/basicode/README.rst

 BASICODE
 ========

+BASICODE was a 1980s-era cross-platform BASIC standard designed to allow software transmission by radio.
-BASICODE is a standardised BASIC dialect and transmission format consisting of the following elements:
+It consisted of the following elements:

 - A subset of classic Microsoft BASIC common to the BASIC dialects of the target platforms
 - A standard set of subroutines to provide functionality for which no common BASIC syntax exists